Download Full Text (3.1 MB)

 Editor: Olaf Kuhlke, Annick Schramme, and René Kooyman

 Chapter, Examining and reconciling identity issues among artist-entrepreneurs, co-authored by A. Erin Bass, UNO faculty member.

 In recent years, the global creative economy has experienced unprecedented growth.
-In tandem with that, considerable research has been conducted to determine what exactly the creative economy is, what occupations are grouped under that name, and how it is to be measured.
-Organizations on various scales, from the United Nations to local governments, have released “creative” or “cultural” economy reports, developed policies for creative urban renewal, and directed attention to creative place making—the purposeful infusion of creative activity into specific urban environments.
+Considerable research has been conducted to determine what exactly the creative economy is, what occupations are grouped together as such, and how it is to be measured.
+Organizations on various scales, from the United Nations to local governments, have released ‘creative’ or ‘cultural’ economy reports, developed policies for creative urban renewal, and directed attention to creative placemaking – the purposeful infusion of creative activity into specific urban environments.

 Marketing and Management

-Kuhlke, Olaf; Schramme, Annick; Kooyman, René; Bass, A. Erin; Milosevec, Ivana; and Eesley, Dale, "Creating Cultural Capital: Cultural Entrepreneurship in Theory, Pedagogy and Practice" (2015).
+Kuhlke, Olaf Ed.; Schramme, Annick Ed.; Kooyman, René Ed.; Bass, A. Erin; Milosevec, Ivana; and Eesley, Dale, "Creating Cultural Capital: Cultural Entrepreneurship in Theory, Pedagogy and Practice" (2016).
 Faculty Books and Monographs.
 280.